 The line from the Labrador City area to Sept Îles remains open for iron ore traffic.
 IOC also operates the Carol Lake Railway, a fully automated, driverless, electric railway about 8 miles (13km) in length, between the main extraction site and the crusher plant.

 Soon after IOC started operations in the Wabush area near Labrador City, Wabush Mines opened its own workings in the same area.
 In 1963, they opened the Wabush Railway, a short railway to connect the mine workings with the QNSL Railway.
 By an agreement with the IOC, the QNSL would carry Wabush Mines ore to the port of Sept Îles.

 In 1965, Wabush Mines opened their own port at Pointe Noire, a little to the west of Sept Îles.
 A new short railway, the Arnaud Railway, (CFA) was built to connect the QNSL at Arnaud (a few km north of Sept Îles) with the new port.

-Wabush Mines was intially a joint venture of US Steel Canada, Dofasco (later a subsidiary of Arcelor Mitta1) and Cleveland-Cliffs; from 2010 Cleveland Natural Resources (successor to Cleveland-Cliffs) became owners of the whole enterprise.
+Wabush Mines was intially a joint venture of US Steel Canada, Dofasco (later a subsidiary of Arcelor Mitta1) and Cleveland-Cliffs; from 2010 Cliffs Natural Resources (successor to Cleveland-Cliffs) became owners of the whole enterprise.